pahalgam terror attack - 'We have been doing this dirty work...': Pak defence minister Khawaja Asif's big admission - 'We have been doing this dirty work...': Pak defence minister Khawaja Asif's big admission BusinessToday

 Pakistan defence minister Khawaja Asif on Friday made a big admission that Pakistan has been doing the "dirty work" for the US and the West including the UK for around 3 decades.

 "We have been doing this dirty work for United States for about three decades you know and the West including Britain," Asif told Sky News in an interview.
+He was responding to a question on if Pakistan has a long history of supporting, training and funding terrorist organisations.

 The Pakistani minister also claimed in the interview that Pakistan's track record would have been unblemished had it not participated in the war against the Soviet Union and the war on terror after the 9/11 attacks.